Isaac Rosefelt

-Isaac Daniel "Ike" Rosefelt (אייזק רוזפלט; born May 3, 1985) is an American-Israeli professional basketball player who is currently a free agent.
+Isaac Daniel "Ike" Rosefelt (אייזק רוזפלט; born May 3, 1985) is an American-Israeli former professional basketball player.
 He played college basketball for Bowling Green Falcons and St. Thomas Tommies before playing professionally in Spain, Portugal, France and Israel, where he was named four-time Israeli League All-Star.

 Early life and college career

 Rosefelt was born on May 3, 1985, in Washington, D.C.
 He was adopted at the age of two months by a Jewish family and raised in Saint Paul, Minnesota.

 Rosefelt attended Saint Thomas Academy in Mendota Heights, Minnesota.
 He played college basketball for Bowling Green State University's Falcons and University of St. Thomas's Tommies.

 In his senior year at St. Thomas, Rosefelt averaged 17.9 points, 10.1 rebounds and 2.4 blocks per game.

 Rosefelt was a two-time D3hoops.com All-America selection.
 On March 21, 2006, Rosefelt was named NABC All-American.
 On September 17, 2013, Rosefelt was inducted into the University of St. Thomas Athletic Hall of Fame.